harini281114/BankManagement/README.md

 A console-based Bank Management System developed using Java and PostgreSQL.
 The application allows users to manage bank accounts and perform secure transactions.

+## Overview
+This project is a Java-based Bank Management System that simulates real-world banking operations using PostgreSQL and JDBC.
+It supports secure money transfer with transaction handling.

+## How It Works
+The system connects to PostgreSQL using JDBC.
+During transfer, it deducts money from one account and adds to another using transactions (commit/rollback) to ensure consistency.

 ## Features
 - View account details
 - Transfer money between accounts